National Center for Public Policy Research: Project 21

 Since 1992, the group has sponsored Project 21, a "national leadership network of black conservatives".
 Project 21 provides research and commentary on public policy issues from a conservative black perspective to the U.S. news media at large and to African American community newspapers and media outlets.
+Project 21 is partly funded by the Bradley Foundation, which has bankrolled studies devoted to the supposed genetic intellectual inferiority of blacks.

+During the 1992 Los Angeles riots, the National Center for Public Policy Research, a think tank funded in part by the Lynde and Harry Bradley Foundation, arranged for a group of black conservatives to lambaste the rioters and praise the Los Angeles Police Department.
+From this campaign, NCPRR build Project 21.

-According to the organization, Project 21 members, all of whom are black, were published, quoted or interviewed over 35,000 times on a variety of public policy issues since 1992, including on major cable TV programs such as the Fox News Channel's The O'Reilly Factor, The Kelly File, Fox & Friends and The Sean Hannity Shows, and MSNBC's Hardball with Chris Matthews, as well as major syndicated radio programs including the Michael Savage, Sean Hannity, Mike Siegel and Bill Martinez shows.
+According to the organization, Project 21 members, all of whom are black, were published, quoted or interviewed over 35,000 times on a variety of public policy issues since 1992, including on major cable TV programs such as the Fox News's The O'Reilly Factor, The Kelly File, Fox & Friends, and Hannity, and MSNBC's Hardball with Chris Matthews, as well as major syndicated radio programs including the Michael Savage, Sean Hannity, Mike Siegel and Bill Martinez shows.

 Edmund Peterson was the first chairman of Project 21.
-It was also formerly chaired by Mychal Massie.
+It was chaired by Mychal Massie.
 It is now co-chaired by Horace Cooper and Cherlyn Harley LeBon.
-Fox News Contributor Deneen Borelli served as Project 21's first full-time senior fellow from 2006-2012.
+Fox News contributor Deneen Borelli served as Project 21's first full-time senior fellow from 2006 to 2012.

-Of Project 21, the liberal magazine The Nation said in May 2005, "Project 21 remains a crucial gear in the right’s propaganda factory.
+The Nation, in May 2005, reported, "Project 21 remains a crucial gear in the right’s propaganda factory.
 Without [Project 21, its] cadres would probably be at home screaming at the TV.
 But instead, they’re on TV."

 Project 21's Jimmie Hollis claims to have attended the November 1963 March on Washington for Jobs and Freedom, hearing Martin Luther King Jr.'s "I Have a Dream" speech first-hand.
 He shared some on his recollections in an audio interview conducted with Project 21 on August 26, 2013.

 Staff and directors

 The board of directors includes author Peter Schweizer, management consultant Victor Porlier, health care analyst Edmund F. Haislmaier, legal commentator Horace Cooper, Young America's Foundation CEO Ron Robinson, Amy Ridenour, and David Ridenour.

 Key staff as of 2016 included Jeff Stier, who runs its Risk Analysis Division, Justin Danhof, who runs its Free Enterprise Project, Horace Cooper and Cherylyn Harley LeBon, who run its Project 21, Senior Fellows David Almasi, R.J.
-Smith, and Bonner Cohen, Distinguished Fellow Deroy Murdock, Media Director Judy Kent and Digital Media Specialist Jennifer Biddison.
-Bishop Council Nedd II, Joe R. Hicks, Stacy Washington, Demetrius Minor, Emery McClendon, Niger Innis, Dr. Elaina George, Dr. Day Gardner, Nadra Enzi, Dutch Martin, Kevin Martin and Christopher Arps are among those who frequently speak or publish under the Project 21 and/or National Center banner.
+Smith, and Bonner Cohen, Distinguished Fellow Deroy Murdock, Media Director Judy Kent, and Digital Media Specialist Jennifer Biddison.
+Bishop Council Nedd II, Joe R. Hicks, Stacy Washington, Demetrius Minor, Emery McClendon, Niger Innis, Elaina George, Day Gardner, Nadra Enzi, Dutch Martin, Kevin Martin, and Christopher Arps speak or publish under the Project 21 and the National Center banner.

-Notable Associates of the NCPPR

-The following individuals have affiliations with the National Center for Public Policy Research.